 The first draft is just the beginning.
 These titles help you tune your book once you have a finished manuscript to work with.

 Revising Your Novel: First Draft to Finished Draft by Janice Hardy Revising your book means more than fiddling with commas and spelling.
 If you’re looking for a guidebook to lead you through the revision process, this book is the answer.
-You’ll learn to diagnose weaknesses from the story level through narrative technique and all the way down into the writing level.
+You’ll learn to spot weaknesses from the story level through narrative technique and all the way down into the writing level.

 Self-Editing for Fiction Writers by Renni Browne and Dave King This unassuming book shows you how to strengthen your narrative technique, including show and tell, dialogue mechanics, interior monologue, beats, and point of view.